-- 10.1.
-A good number of the senior and middle level executives in above organizations are alumni of NMIS. - 11.
-Subjects covered: The courses cover practically all Commercial Aspects and Management of Shipping Business such as: - 11.1.
-Geography of Sea Transport; - 11.2.
-Shipping Practice; - 113.
-Current Shipping Environment & Logistics - 11.4.
-Shipping Economics & Finance; - 11.5.
-Chartering and Ship Broking; - 11.6.
-Liner Trade & Multimodal Transportation; - 11.7.
-Logistics Management; - 11.8.
-Risk Management in Shipping and Marine Insurance; - 11.9.
-Shipping & Maritime Law including Conventions & Acts. - 12.
-Admissions: For core 2 years course, admission opens on 1st April.
+A good number of the senior and middle level executives in above organizations are alumni of NMIS.

+- 11. Subjects covered: The courses cover practically all Commercial Aspects and Management of Shipping Business such as:

+- 11.1.
+Geography of Sea Transport;

+- 11.2 Shipping Practice;

+- 11.3 Current Shipping Environment & Logistics

+- 114. Shipping Economics & Finance;

+- 115. Chartering;

+- 11.6.
+Liner Trade & Multimodal Transport;

+- 11.7.
+Logistics Management;

+- 118. Risk Management and Marine Insurance;

+- 11.9.
+Law of Sea Transport.

+- 12. Admissions: For core 2 years course, admission opens on 1st April.
 There is a restriction of seats based on the seating capacity in the class.
 Admissions are offered on first come first serve basis.
 However, there is no restriction in numbers for admission as distance learning/correspondence students.